All Episodes

 You know how the media distorts.

-They couldn't wait for this storm.
+The hysterical reporting on Irene, they couldn't wait for this storm.

 Obama, I'll guarantee you this.

-Now you know how they lie and distort, but I'll tell you the historical, hysterical reporting on this hurricane has exposed the media to many people who might not have really noticed it before.
+Now, you know how they lie and distort, but I'll tell you, the historical, hysterical reporting on this hurricane has exposed the media to many people who might not have really noticed it before.

 You were wrong.

-He was just waiting for it, even you know, ships been through natural disasters.
+He was just waiting for it.

-Um Hurricane Katrina and so forth.
+You know, Ship's been through natural disasters, Hurricane Katrina and so forth.

 He claimed the winds were 75 miles an hour, which made it a hurricane.

-But again, I I checked NOAA.
+But again, I checked NOAA.

-I checked weather underground.
+I checked whether underground.

 The wind speeds were 16 to 18 miles an hour.